Logickin-Lambda/sunvox_3xlog/src/integration/7_segment_display.md

 And that's about it, this is how we can build a 7 segment display in SunVox.

 ## Connects Everything and Display Double Digit
 "We have built a 7 segment display, but... there is only one digit.
 How can we print two digits at the same time?" you might ask.
-It is not wrong that duplicate the 7 segment display is a solution, but this is hugely inefficient; thus, I normally do another multiplexing to quickly switch the numerical value and the position of the digits (The roms are just a DC offset generator that has indenpendent control for each channel which you can find in the Memory Toolkit (Rom -128-128)):
+It is not wrong that duplicate the 7 segment display is a solution, but this is hugely inefficient; thus, I normally do another multiplexing to quickly switch the numerical value and the position of the digits:

 ![counter mux on digits and their positions](../images/integration/counter_digit_pos_mux.png)